 For better or worse, violence is commonplace in mass media, art and entertainment and the effects of media content upon those who consume it are an important aspect of audience and reception theories.
 In this lesson, we take a critical … READ MORE

 How are sex and sexuality represented in the media?
-Sexploitation describes forms of marketing and product promotion that gains media coverage by focusing on objectifying the sexual attributes of the body.
+Sexploitation describes forms of marketing and product promotion that gain media coverage by focusing on objectifying the sexual attributes of the body.
 But how do we distinguish between exploitative and agentic … READ MORE

 The mainstream is a value-laden category that frequently derives its meaning in association with its multiple corollaries such as counter-culture, subculture, underground, indie, folk, alternative, experimental and avant-garde.
 In this lesson, we problematise our perceptions of mainstream culture and examine … READ MORE